heilingbrunner/vscode-hp42s-free42/README.md

 ## Extension Settings

+Encoding Settings:

+- `HP42S/free42.encoderGenerateHexFile`: This will although generate a *.hex file, to see the correct hex encoding.
+- `HP42S/free42.encoderIgnoreLastEndCommandForBytePrgm`: This is for the program size calculation, which ignores the last `END` command or not.

 Document Formatter Settings:

-- HP42S/free42.formatterRemoveLineNumbers: see above Document Formatter
+- `HP42S/free42.formatterRemoveLineNumbers`: see above __Document Formatter__
-- HP42S/free42.formatterReplaceAbreviations: see above Document Formatter
+- `HP42S/free42.formatterReplaceAbreviations`: see above __Document Formatter__
-- HP42S/free42.formatterRemoveTooLongSpaces: see above Document Formatter
+- `HP42S/free42.formatterRemoveTooLongSpaces`: see above __Document Formatter__
-- HP42S/free42.formatterTrimLines: see above Document Formatter
+- `HP42S/free42.formatterTrimLines`: see above __Document Formatter__

 ## Known Issues